-Award-winning Ukrainian author joins BBC correspondent and poet to reflect on recent events at upcoming talk
+Award-winning Ukrainian author joins Guardian correspondent and poet to reflect on recent events at upcoming talk

-In a one-off event at the University of Chichester, award-winning author Volodymyr Rafeienko will join the BBC’s Fergal Keane and poet Sasha Dugdale in discussing writing, wartime and human connection against the backdrop of the Russian invasion of Ukraine.
+In a one-off event at the University of Chichester, award-winning author Volodymyr Rafeienko will join the Guardian’s Luke Harding and poet Sasha Dugdale in discussing writing, wartime and human connection against the backdrop of the Russian invasion of Ukraine.

 Rafeienko, who was recently awarded a digital writing residency by the University of Chichester, will be joining remotely from Poland where he is currently based.
 He said: “In times of peace and hours of war, literature retains its constant purpose.
 It is the means of recreating and preserving the human in humanity.
 It’s harder to write in war, but that’s because living through war is also much harder.”